Herbs for a Healthy Pregnancy and Birth Part 1: Nourishment

 During my first trimester, I learned the happy news that oatstraw not only promotes a calm nervous system and peaceful adrenals, which my racing about-to-be-a-first-time-mom-brain appreciated, but it is THE world's highest source of magnesium.
 You'll find oatstraw in just about every pregnancy tea out there, and standing alone as a strong, long-steeped infusion, oatstraw is not only delicious but replenishing and moistening to the entire body, which can be so easily depleted and made brittle by the fact that it is, in fact, busy growing an entirely new life.

 As everyone who's ever been pregnant knows, getting back to sleep after the fourth potty of the night or after tossing and turning for hours trying to carve out a place for that new blossoming belly to rest is key to survival.
-The magnesium and calcium that oatstraw is so rich in are allies in achieving that restful, restorative sleep that your pregnant body desires.
+The magnesium and calcium that oatstraw is so infused with are allies in achieving that restful, restorative sleep that your pregnant body desires.

 The varicose veins and other varicosities that often come up as an unexpected side effect of pregnancy often benefit from drinking oatstraw, which is used to strengthen the capillaries.
-Drinking oatstraw provides us with dietary and crude fiber, vitamins, A, B complex, C, and E, chromium, and a soothing mucilage with promotes a healthy digestive transit time and a moist, contented gastrointestinal system.
+Drinking oatstraw infusion provides us opportunity for bioavailable dietary and crude fiber, vitamins, A, B complex, C, and E, chromium, and soothing mucilage.
+These elements promotes a healthy digestive transit time and a moist, contented gastrointestinal system.

 Herbal Vinegars for Minerals